andrewpayne68/Ubuntu-Daily-Build-Downloader/README.md

 ```
 to download only the ubuntu and kubuntu flavours.

+### Info

+To compare what version you have locally downloaded and what is avaliable on cdimages server.
+Use `./getiso.sh --info`

 ### copy2usb

 Extra script for copying the downloaded iso's to an Easy2Boot drive.